tinmaunghtay/BookStore/README.md

-## Squirro Frontend Coding Challenge
+## Frontend Coding Challenge

-Welcome to the Squirro coding challenge!
+Welcome to the coding challenge!
 Your task is to create an APP that lists the best-selling books for each book store.

 This repo contains a JSON:API based application which provides the data for the book stores.
 This API can be found in the `book-store-api` folder.
 Within the section below you will find more information on how to run/use `book-store-api`.